 HERE captures real-time travel time data using probe points generated by multiple sources like GPS, smart phone devices, and sensor data.
 This data is provided in five minute increments along with a shape file designating the traffic collection locations.
 Figure 1 represents the data coverage in central Florida.

-The consultant team entered an agreement with FDOT to obtain HERE data for this study.
+The consultant team entered into an agreement with FDOT to obtain HERE data for this study.
 All the 2014 HERE data, in 5-min bins, for all nine counties in District 5 and Polk County were downloaded and used for the study.

 Figure 1: Coverage of HERE Data